AtlassianPS/JiraPS/docs/index.rst

 PSJira is a Windows PowerShell module to interact with Atlassian JIRA via a REST API, while maintaining a consistent PowerShell look and feel.

+.. note:: This documentation is a work in progress - but there's enough here already that I wanted to go ahead and publish it as I continue fleshing it out.
+Please feel free to submit PR's or issues on this documentation over on the `GitHub Issues`_ page!

 .. toctree::
     :maxdepth: 2
     :caption: Introduction